 β-hydroxybutyrate can block NLRP3, a subset of proteins associated with a long list of chronic conditions, such as autoimmune diseases, type 2 diabetes, Alzheimer’s disease, and other inflammatory problems.

-Vishwa Deep Dixit, co-author of the study and professor at Yale School of Medicine, emphasized the importance of BHB and its effect on inflammatory disease states, especially when it comes to mutations in the NLRP3 genes.
+Vishwa Deep Dixit, the co-author of the study and professor at Yale School of Medicine, emphasized the importance of BHB and its effect on inflammatory disease states, especially when it comes to mutations in the NLRP3 genes.

 The study, which observed mice subjects with inflammatory diseases and focused on human immune cells, showed a clear association between mice following a ketogenic diet and a higher amount of circulating BHB in the bloodstream.

 Interestingly enough, researchers were quick to point out that intensive workouts and fasting can also increase BHB levels in the body as well, meaning a combination of the two could reduce levels of inflammation even more.